PHCStanton/SignalSniperPO-api-v2/docs/Dev_Plan_Start.md

   - [X] Created EC2 deployment assessment to identify current state and needed improvements.
   - [X] Updated EC2 setup documentation to reflect the Telethon-based approach.
 - **Pending Tasks**:
-  - [ ] Obtain a fresh SSID from po.trade following the guide in `extract_po_trade_ssid.md`.
+  - [X] Obtain a fresh SSID from po.trade using the `extract_websocket_ssid.py` tool.
-  - [ ] Test WebSocket connection to Pocket Option with the fresh SSID.
+  - [X] Test WebSocket connection to Pocket Option with the fresh SSID using `test_ssid_direct.py`.
-  - [ ] Complete signal parsing and validation.
+  - [X] Validate signal parsing and monitoring using `monitor_signals.py`.
-  - [ ] Implement and validate real trade execution.
-  - [ ] Enhance error handling and logging.
-  - [ ] Consolidate deployment scripts to standardize on a single approach.
+  - [X] Test trade execution in test mode using `self_bot.py`.
-  - [ ] Update systemd service configuration to run the Telethon-based monitoring.
+  - [ ] Execute one real trade to validate the entire flow.
-  - [ ] Deploy to EC2 and test stability.
+  - [ ] Deploy to EC2 using the deployment scripts and test stability.

 ## Version Roadmap